 Call for Nominations

-Nominations are invited for work completed during the period 2017 which has added to the public knowledge or understanding in areas such as taxation, public expenditure and other related fiscal policy topics.
-These contributions may include research papers, reports, books, book chapters, blog posts, opinion pieces, newspaper articles, television or radio contributions/documentaries or any other method which has publically provided new and relevant insights into these topics in Ireland.
+Nominations are invited for work completed during 2018 that has added to the public knowledge or understanding in areas such as taxation, public expenditure and other related fiscal policy topics.
+These contributions may include research papers, reports, books, book chapters, blog posts, opinion pieces, newspaper articles, television or radio contributions/documentaries or any other method which has publicly provided new and relevant insights into these topics in Ireland.

-A shortlist of nominations will be compiled with the winners selected by a judging panel for the prize.
-The judging panel will consist of national and international experts and will be chaired by FFS Chairman.
+A shortlist of nominations will be compiled with the winners selected by a judging panel for the Prize.
+The judging panel will consist of national and international experts and is chaired by FFS Chairman.

 Criteria / Eligibility

-- The prize is for work completed during the period January 1st 2017 to December 31st 2017.
+- The Prize is for work completed during the period 1 January 2018 to 31 December 2018.

 - There are no age or nationality criteria.

-- No individual may be awarded a prize more than once.
+- No individual may be awarded the Prize more than once.

 The Nomination Process